Claude · ChatGPT · Professional Use

 Standard benchmarks measure things like math accuracy, code completion, and factual recall on curated datasets.
 They're useful for comparing raw capability, but they don't capture the experience of working with a model for two hours on a messy, high-stakes task.

 So this isn't a verdict.
 It's a capability profile, focused on a specific kind of knowledge work.
-Take it accordingly.

 Context retention over long sessions

 What does this look like in practice?
-Imagine you set a scope boundary early in a session: "We're only analyzing the North American market for this report."
+You set a scope boundary early in a session: "We're only analyzing the North American market for this report."
 An hour later, you ask a follow-up question and ChatGPT starts pulling in European data.
 Claude is more likely to push back or at least flag the inconsistency.

 This matters enormously for long research sessions, complex document builds, and anything where the decisions you made early in the conversation should constrain the decisions you make later.